General Terms and Conditions for Sales and Services of Analytik Jena GmbH

 3. Force Majeure

-3.1 Unforeseen or unavoidable events or events for which we cannot be held responsible (in particular: force majeure, strikes, lockouts, operational breakdown, problems in the procurement of material or energy, transport delays, official measures as well as obstacles resulting from national or international regulations and difficulties in obtaining authorisations especially import or export licences), shall extend the delivery time by the duration of the period of disruption and its effects.
-This also applies where our own suppliers are subject to hindrance or during an existing period of delay.
+3.1 Unforeseen or unavoidable events or events for which we cannot be held responsible (Force Majeure), in particular (i) natural disasters, extreme natural events, (ii) war, revolution, acts of terrorism, (iii) currency or trade restrictions, (iv) official measures, government orders, (v) epidemics, pandemics or diseases, (vi) strikes, lockouts, operational breakdown, and problems in the procurement of material or energy, transport delays or difficulties in obtaining authorizations especially import or export licenses, shall extend the delivery time by the duration of the period of disruption and its effects.
+This also applies where our own suppliers are subject to hindrance or during an existing period of delay

 3.2 Where the obstruction is not purely temporary, we are entitled to rescind.
 Where, as a result of the delay, it is unreasonable to expect the Customer to accept delivery, the Customer can rescind the contract by way of a written declaration addressed to us.